Allow more time to visit and expect lines for small elevators while large elevator system is renovated. Walking exit is steep.

 Plan Your Visit

 A visit to Carlsbad Caverns National Park is most enjoyable when it is pre-planned.
 We suggest you begin by deciding which tours are appropriate for you and your family.
-In an effort to prevent White-Nose Syndrome at Carlsbad Caverns National Park, tour participants will NOT be allowed to enter cave areas with shoes, clothing, and/or equipment until they have been screened and decontaminated.
-More information about white-nose syndrome and park policies regarding decontamination.
+In an effort to prevent White-nose syndrome at Carlsbad Caverns National Park, tour participants will be asked a series of questions to determine if they need to undergo a cleaning procedure on shoes, clothing, and/or equipment.
+More information about White-nose syndrome and park policies regarding decontamination.

 Make reservations for guided tours by calling 1.877.444.6777 or make them online at Recreation.gov.
 Some tours are limited and fill up quickly, so plan well in advance.